Things to See and Do

 Over 30 Shropshire gardens participate in the Gardens Scheme.
 Details in the Flat.

-There's a Norman castle (1085) in a very prominent position, town walls and the Broad Gate; a mediaeval street pattern; mediaeval timber-framed (eg the Feathers Hotel) and Georgian brick houses, especially in Broad Street (one of the most memorable streets in England according to Pevsner); the Butter Cross; St Lawrence's Church (the largest Shropshire parish church with superb views from its very tall tower); river walk; interesting shops and galleries; award-winning restaurants; traditional bakers', fishmonger's, greengrocers' and butchers' shops; two independent book shops; frequent markets (food, antiques, crafts); food fairs; annual festival with Shakespeare in the castle grounds; films and other performances in the Assembly Rooms; information centre; library and museum; supermarkets; organic shop and deli; leisure centre; golf course; horse racing.
+There's a Norman castle (1085) in a very prominent position, town walls and the Broad Gate; a mediaeval street pattern; mediaeval timber-framed (eg the Feathers Hotel) and Georgian brick houses, especially in Broad Street (one of the most memorable streets in England according to Pevsner); the Butter Cross; St Lawrence's Church (the largest Shropshire parish church with superb views from its very tall tower); river walk; interesting shops and galleries; award-winning restaurants; traditional bakers', fishmonger's, greengrocers' and butchers' shops; an independent book shop; frequent markets (food, antiques, crafts); food fairs; annual festival; films and other performances in the Assembly Rooms; information centre; library and museum; supermarkets; organic shop and delis; leisure centre; golf course; horse racing.
+Use the Park and Ride during busy festivals or catch the train (one stop) from Craven Arms where car parking is free.

 Visit www.ludlow.org.uk

-A priory (founded in about AD 680) and grounds (English Heritage); Guildhall, market hall and several other interesting buildings; small shops (including award-winning book shop, art gallery, gifts, a butcher famous for pies, small supermarket); cafes and public houses.
+A priory (founded in about AD 680) and grounds (English Heritage); Guildhall, market hall and several other interesting buildings; small shops (including art gallery, gifts, a butcher famous for pies, small supermarket); cafes and public houses.
 There is an information centre and a museum.
 Much Wenlock is where the modern Olympic Games began.
 Wenlock Edge, beginning on the edge of the town, is an escarpment stretching to Church Stretton with a good pathway and specatular views, especially from Ippikin's Rock.
 Ippikin was a robber knight with magical powers so you need to chant, "Ippikin, Ippikin, keep away with your long chin" to avoid any trouble.

 Visit: